 UCLA to Celebrate & Raise Awareness

-An official roll-out to announce the change to students and raise awareness about sustainable food options is planned for brunch on Sunday, May 16, 2010.
-Diners at three of UCLA’s residential restaurants – Covel, De Neve, and Hedrick – will be greeted with fun decor, information on cage-free eggs, and a few surprises.
+An official roll-out to announce the change to students and raise awareness about sustainable food options took place at brunch on Sunday, May 16, 2010.
+Diners at three of UCLA’s residential restaurants – Covel, De Neve, and Hedrick – were greeted with fun decor, information on cage-free eggs, and a few surprises.

 “We’re thrilled to be able to offer cage-free, Certified Humane eggs to our students and other Dining guests,” says Daryl Ansel, food and beverage director, UCLA Dining Services.
 “It was a bit of a challenge to find a company that could provide the quantity and quality of eggs that meet our standards, but we did.
 With the volume of eggs we use each year, this is a significant way to incorporate sustainable practices into our operations and provide a product that many students have been asking for.”

 One of those students is Lalena Gieser, secretary-elect of the campus organization Bruins for Animals!
 Says Gieser, “Though Bruins for Animals! clearly encourages veganism in terms of diet and lifestyle to minimize animal cruelty, we realize that it is not practical to expect all residents at UCLA to go vegan or vegetarian, and thus cage-free eggs are a huge step in the direction toward cruelty-free.
 It’s heartwarming to see how an institution like UCLA is heading in this direction.”